 \section{Abstract}

-We present results on the geometry of the positive equilibrium set of a mass action network.
 Any mass action network gives rise to a parameterised family of polynomial equations whose positive solutions are the positive equilibria of the network.
-Here, we start by deriving alternative systems of equations, whose solutions are in smooth, one-to-one correspondence with positive equilibria of the network, and capture degeneracy or nondegeneracy of the corresponding equilibria.
-The derivation leads us to consider partitions of networks in a natural sense, and we explore the implications of choosing different partitions.
-The alternative systems are often simpler than the original mass action equations, sometimes giving explicit parameterisations of positive equilibria, and allowing us to rapidly identify various algebraic and geometric properties of the positive equilibrium set, including toricity and local toricity.
-We can use the approaches we develop to bound the number of positive nondegenerate equilibria on stoichiometric classes; to derive semialgebraic descriptions of the parameter regions for multistationarity; and to study bifurcations.
-We present the main construction, various consequences for particular classes of networks, and numerous examples.
+Here, we consider alternative systems of equations, whose solutions are in smooth, one-to-one correspondence with positive equilibria of the network, and capture degeneracy or nondegeneracy of the corresponding equilibria.
+The construction leads us to consider partitions of networks in a natural sense, and we explore the implications of choosing different partitions.
+The alternative systems are in some situations simpler than the original mass action equations, which allows us to rapidly identify various algebraic and geometric properties of the positive equilibrium set.
+This includes the characterisation of toricity and local toricity, bounds on the number of positive nondegenerate equilibria on stoichiometric classes, semialgebraic descriptions of the parameter regions for multistationarity, and the study of bifurcations.
+After discussing the construction of the alternative systems, various consequences for particular classes of networks and numerous examples are presented.
 We also develop additional techniques specifically for quadratic networks, the most common class of networks in applications, and use these techniques to derive strengthened results for quadratic networks.

 {\bf MSC.} 92E20, 34C08, 05E40, 37G10

 \keywords{mass action networks, multistationarity, parameterisations of equilibria, polynomial dynamical systems, bifurcations}